 But you will be on the road full-time and on the cheap.
 If you want a little bit more of luxury sometimes, then head for at least $30,000.
 It won’t pay for luxury hotels and resorts, but it will allow for a comfortable travel lifestyle.

 Is full-time travel going to make me happy?

 I know many people travel because they think it’ll make them happy.
 It’s a concept I totally understand, but honestly, I don’t believe traveling makes you especially happier.
 Yes, it will certainly improve your life and the quality of your experiences, your mindset, and it will open new horizons.
 And yes, you will feel happier, or at least you will have highs more often.

 But honestly, and I know it’s going to sound terrible, after a while you almost lose your sense of wonder and become blasé of seeing always the same things.
 By that, I mean mountains, beaches, and waterfalls, you know, all the things you came to see.
 I’m telling you this in all honesty, because it did happen to me a few times and I know it happened to others as well.

 When this happens all you have to do is settle somewhere for a while, and wait until you get itchy feet again.
 But I don’t believe anybody should start traveling full-time thinking it will change their lives and make them happy.
 It’s not because you’re abroad that you don’t have problems.
 Being happy is a state of mind, which I believe can only be obtained once we are in peace with ourselves.
 But maybe it’s just me.

 Long term travel is a fantastic experience, one should not go into without knowing what it’s like.
 It’s a life-changing experience that is amazing, interesting, scary and difficult sometimes.
 I hope you enjoyed reading this beginner’s guide to full-time travel.
-Stay tuned for my next posts, where I will tell you about the logistics, and how you can afford to travel long term.
+Have you ever traveled full-time?
+Let me know in the comments below!

 Did you like this post?
 Pin it!